schwartzmj/statamic-img/README.md

 {{ img
     src="path/to/asset" // or :src="my_asset"
     priority="true" // optional.
 By default this is set to 'lazy', but setting priority will set it to 'eager', instructing the browser to load it ASAP.
-(Use for LCP images) sizes="100 md:50 xl:33" // separate breakpoints with a space. preface the breakpoint with "md:", "lg:" etc. an image will be generate that fits the proper screen width alt="overridden alt tag"// optionally override the asset's alt tag ...="" // any other attributes
+(Use for LCP images) sizes="100 md:50 xl:33" // separate breakpoints with a space. preface the breakpoint with "md:", "lg:" etc. an image will be generate that fits the proper screen width.
+This goes up to "2xl".
+Higher breakpoints will inherit the most recent lower breakpoint. alt="overridden alt tag"// optionally override the asset's alt tag ...="" // any other attributes
 }}